 Iyengar yoga takes a safe and structured approach to teaching yoga, allowing students to progress from simpler poses to more challenging ones over time.
+Each class is different, individually prepared by the teacher, often tailored to suit the needs of the people in it.
 Classes are usually 75 mins or longer, allowing time for preparatory asanas at the start, resting in Savasana at the end and plenty of teaching in between!
 Class sizes are limited, to allow for individual attention and correction.

 Our classes are suitable for everyone – we use equipment to adapt the poses for different levels of fitness and ability.
 Stiffness is not a barrier to yoga!
 Equipment can also be used to develop our intelligence in the poses and sometimes to make them more challenging.